shiloh206/reading-notes/javascript.md

 ## JavaScript
 Js is a compiled programming language with first-class functions.
-Js is completely different from Java programming that have very different syntax, semantics, and use.
+Js is completely different from Java programming that have very different syntax, semantics, and use

 ## Variables; Different ways to declare them
 * var --> old way